iwanders/scalopus/scalopus_tracing/README.md

 [readme_example.cpp](/scalopus_examples/src/readme_example.cpp).

 ## Provided tracepoints
-The currently supported tracepoints are scope entry and exit tracepoints.
-These are converted to duration events in the [Trace Event Format][trace_event_format] that's displayed in the trace viewer.
+Various types of tracepoints are currently provided.
+These are converted to events in the [Trace Event Format][trace_event_format] that's displayed in the trace viewer.

 The tracepoint macro's themselves can be found in